CDT: 4IR Data Intensive PhD

 An explosion of data-driven technology, as well as the huge steps forward in digital engineering, over the past couple of decades have already started to transform not only the way we do science, but also the way we live our every day lives.
 Research projects undertaken as part of the 4IR CDT will focus on data intensive aspects of cutting edge research across Astrophysics, Particle Physics and Nuclear Physics.
 These projects will also include placements with partner organisations in the commercial, industrial or private sectors in order to look at the wider applications of data driven research outside a University setting.

-4IR applications are open now for a first intake of students in Oct 2017.
-There are between 11 and 18 fully funded 4-year studentships available across all the partner institutions in a range of data intensive research fields including astrophysics, particle physics, nuclear physics and computational physics.
-Examples of PhD projects available under this CDT can be found here, but open applications that specify an area of interest rather than a specific project are also welcome.
+4IR applications are open now for our new cohort of students at Manchester to start between January and October 2019.
+Fully funded 4-year studentships are available across all the partner institutions in a range of data intensive research fields including astrophysics, particle physics, nuclear physics and computational physics.
+Open applications that specify an area of interest rather than a specific project are welcome.

 Applicants will have an M.Sc. classified at 2:1 or higher, or equivalent qualification, in Physics, Computer Science, or Mathematics.
 4IR studentships are available to all eligible UK- and EU-based applicants.
-Studentships for 2017 will be awarded on a rolling basis and early applications are therefore strongly recommended.
-Applications for studentships at the University of Manchester should be made through the website, and specify “4IR-CDT” in the proposed areas of interest.
+Studentships for 2019 will be awarded on a rolling basis and early applications are therefore strongly recommended.
+Applications for studentships at the University of Manchester should be made through the website, and specify “4IR-CDT” in the proposed areas of interest and applying to the relevant primary research field.

-For further general information on the 4IR CDT please contact Dr Anna Scaife.
+For further general information on the 4IR CDT please contact Dr Darren Price

 Research field specific queries should be addressed to: